BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 *Right, but isn't there a risk of a mistranslation early on having cascading consequences later in the translation?*

 Human translators will proofread their ongoing work and will reference the source material again to double-check pending decisions.
-Once the proofreading yields diminishing returns, go translate the next passage.
+Once proofreading yields diminishing returns, go translate the next passage.

 Given what we observed from real-world translation, here is an overview of the system I want to build: